janniver/TIresoME/README.md

 ## Contribution

-We welcome contributions to make Eepy even better!
+We welcome contributions to make *eepy* even better!
 To contribute:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix:
    ```bash